Flat-panel display: History

 The first engineering proposal for a flat-panel TV was by General Electric in 1954 as a result of its work on radar monitors.
 The publication of their findings gave all the basics of future flat-panel TVs and monitors.
 But GE did not continue with the R&D required and never built a working flat panel at that time.
 The first production flat-panel display was the Aiken tube, developed in the early 1950s and produced in limited numbers in 1958.
 This saw some use in military systems as a heads up display and as an oscilloscope monitor, but conventional technologies overtook its development.
 Attempts to commercialize the system for home television use ran into continued problems and the system was never released commercially.

+Dennis Gabor, better known as the inventor of holography, patented a flat-screen CRT in 1958.
+This was substantially similar to Aiken's concept, and led to a years-long patent battle.
+By the time the lawsuits were complete, with Aiken's patent applying in the US and Gabor's in the UK, the commercial aspects had long lapsed, and the two became friends.
+Around this time, Clive Sinclair came across Gabor's work and began an ultimately unsuccessful decade-long effort to commercialize it.

-The Philco Predicta featured a relatively flat (for its day) cathode ray tube setup and would be the first commercially released "flat panel" upon its launch in 1958; the Predicta was a commercial failure.
+The Philco Predicta featured a relatively flat (for its day) cathode-ray tube setup and would be the first commercially released "flat panel" upon its launch in 1958; the Predicta was a commercial failure.
 The plasma display panel was invented in 1964 at the University of Illinois, according to The History of Plasma Display Panels.